emmo-repo/EMMO/README.md

 ## Repository Description
 You can find the EMMO ontology at [http://emmo.info/emmo](http://emmo.info/emmo).
-The basic structure of the EMMO is collected by the [top](top.owl) ontology.
+The basic structure of the EMMO is collected by the [top](top/top.owl) ontology.

-The overall middle level ontoloiges are collected by the [emmo](emmo.owl) ontology.
+The overall middle level ontologies are collected by the [emmo](emmo.owl) ontology.

 The OWL2-DL sources are available in RDF/XML format.